Tommy Pham Preview, Player Props: Diamondbacks vs. Orioles

-Tommy Pham -- with a slugging percentage of .300 in his past 10 games (including zero homers) -- will be in action for the Arizona Diamondbacks against the Baltimore Orioles, with Kyle Bradish on the hill, on September 2 at 8:10 PM ET.
+Tommy Pham -- with an on-base percentage of .262 in his past 10 games, 63 points lower than his season-long percentage -- will be in action for the Arizona Diamondbacks against the Baltimore Orioles, with Jack Flaherty on the hill, on September 3 at 4:10 PM ET.

 Tommy Pham Game Info & Props vs. the Orioles